Neutra-Phos Side Effects

 - weakness or heaviness of the legs

-Some potassium phosphate / sodium phosphate side effects may not need any medical attention.
-As your body gets used to the medicine these side effects may disappear.
-Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:Incidence not known:
+Some side effects of potassium phosphate / sodium phosphate may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Incidence not known

 - stomach pain

 Applies to potassium phosphate / sodium phosphate: oral powder for reconstitution, oral tablet

 There have been reports of a laxative effect occurring over the first few days of therapy.
 Lowering the dose usually reverses this effect; however, discontinuation of therapy is sometimes necessary.[Ref]